jobsonita/studies_django_w3tutorial/README.md

 > ./manage.py makemigrations <app_name> --name <migration_name>

-In our case, we're changing a model in the `members` app, and we're fine with the auto generated name (`initial` for the first migration, `auto` for the later ones), so we can ignore the `--name` argument and just run:
+In our case, we're changing a model in the `members` app, and we're fine with the auto generated name (`initial` for the first migration), so we can ignore the `--name` argument and just run:

 ```bash (venv)
 ./manage.py makemigrations members